Yvand/hugo-LDAPCP/content/docs/overview/introduction.md

 ## Features

-- Fix the search in the people picker
+- Fix the search in the people picker.
 - Get group membership (augmentation).
 - Query multiple Active Directory and LDAP servers in parallel.
 - Populate the metadata (e.g. email, display name) of the entities.